syndesisio/syndesis/design-proposals/002-filter-data.md

 ### Remarks

-* The current domain object `IntegrationConnectionStep` seems to be supeflous and should be deleted then.
+* The current domain object `IntegrationConnectionStep` seems to be superfluous and should be deleted then.